ChrisDeCleene/creditCardChris/README.md

 # Chris DeCleene Portfolio
-> Welcome to my protfolio.
+> Welcome to my portfolio.
 I am a Full Stack Engineer and SEO Manager out of Denver, CO.
 In this site, you will find a working history of my completed and existing projects and experiments.
 I specialize in Javascript, SQL, PHP, and SEO.
 > Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents